RetroResources/Habflash/README.md

 With Adobe Flash Player coming up for it's planned end-of-life at the end of [December 31st, 2020][1].

+# Heads up!
+> HabFlash will no longer work after Tuesday, 12 January 2021 due to it's complied with a version of Adobe Flash that includes the Kill Switch.
+[Maxthon Nitro][15] is a really lightweight browser that uses an older version of Adobe Flash Player and is a decent alternative if you're looking for something to use in the meantime.
+We only recommend using this for retros and not personal use due to Nitro is no longer maintained and the security risks of out-dated Adobe Flash Player.

 ---

 ### How does Habflash work?